annerosenisser/cheatsheet/README.md

 The file is found locally in the working environment of the project.
 Open it in a text editor to edit it and add files.

 #### Solve conflict using VIM editor
+See this Stackoverflow post: [http://stackoverflow.com/questions/5599122/problems-with-entering-git-commit-message-with-vim](http://stackoverflow.com/questions/5599122/problems-with-entering-git-commit-message-with-vim)

+If there is a conflict between your local version of the project and the version on Github, a window of the VIM editor will open after you've tried to commit your local changes.
+In this case, you should proceed as follows:
+- type `i` into the VIM editor, which opens the editing ("__i__nsert") mode
+- type your merge message
+- press `Esc` to be sure to have left insert mode
+- then type `:wq` followed by `Enter`, which writes the current file and then closes it.
+- your merge should now have been accepted.

 ****************************************************
 ****************************************************